 This is made the same way as refrigerator oatmeal – the fridge is doing the cooking overnight.
-You just have to assemble the ingredients in a bowl or jar and let it sit in the fridge for at least two hours or even better over night.
-You can try to soak chia seeds in yogurt and milk but you can try different milks like almond, coconut, …The seeds can take up a lot of liquid which gives you the pudding structure of the breakfast.
+You just have to assemble the ingredients in a bowl or jar and let it sit in the fridge for at least two hours or even better overnight.
+You can try to soak chia seeds in yogurt and milk but you can try different kinds of milk like almond, coconut, …The seeds can take up a lot of liquid which gives you the pudding structure of the breakfast.

 Chia seeds have recently become popular but they have been known for centuries for their amazing nutritious value.
 They are packed with fiber, protein, Omega-3 fatty acids and various micronutrients and are a superfood for our body and brain.

 The coconut milk gives this coconut & chia seed pudding a rich flavor and an exotic feeling.

 No cook -3 min. prep